esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/EraseEverything.png" alt="SystemSettings" style="max-width:200px;"/>

-Be patient as it can take several minutes to complete a factory reset.
-Once you see the setup welcome screen you are ready to enroll and provision your device.
+Be patient, as it can take several minutes to complete a factory reset.
+Once the Setup 'Welcome,' screen is displayed, you are ready to enroll and provision your device.

 ### Android for Work (AfW) Provisioning